Why is Waikiki Beach under threat?

 A post shared by Reese Fabro (@reesefabro)

-In 2017, a report assessed the rise in water levels over the next 20 years and estimated that the 15 cm rise in sea level over the last 10 years should therefore continue.
-The stakes are high for the Hawaiian state, which sees nearly 10 million tourists arrive on its lands every year.
-Waikiki beach alone would bring in 2 billion dollars per year, a vital financial windfall for the survival of the archipelago.
-However, the damage caused by the rising waters is estimated at nearly 5 billion dollars if the authorities do not take things in hand.
-A major issue if the locals do not want to see one of the most famous beaches of the planet disappear.
+In 2017, a report assessed the rise in water levels over the next 20 years and estimated that the 15 cm rise in sea level over the last 10 years would therefore continue.
+The stakes are high for the Hawaiian state, which sees nearly 10 million tourists arrive on its shores every year.
+Waikiki Beach alone is worth an estimated $2 billion a year, a financial windfall vital to the archipelago's survival.
+However, the damage caused by rising sea levels is estimated at almost $5 billion if the public authorities don't take matters into their own hands.
+A major challenge if the locals don't want to see one of the world's most famous beaches disappear.